jmix-projects/jmix-querydsl/README.md

 2. Assemble the project.
 This part is needed to generate QueryDSL classes.

-Now you can use type-safe queries in your application.
+Now you can use type-safe queries and typed FetchPlans in your Jmix application.

 ### Examples